RU09342/lab-2-blinking-leds-mikegiuliano13/Button Blink/README.md

 ## Important Distinctions

-The boards differed only in the afforementioned GPIO high impedance mode as well as the pinouts for th pull-up resistor.
+The boards differed only in the afforementioned GPIO high impedance mode as well as the pinouts for the pull-up resistor.

 The MSP430FR2311, MSP430F5529, and MSP430FR6989 use the same pinouts while the MSP430G2553 and MSP430FR5994 each use different ones.